nuvolaris/nuvolaris-testing/CISETUP.md

 # DNS

-- Created the zone oshgcp.nuvtest.net in Gcloud
+- Created the zone `oshgcp.nuvtest.net` in Gcloud

-- Created the zones in AWS Route53
+- Created the following zones in AWS Route53
-  - k3stest.nuvtest.net
+  - k3s.nuvtest.net
-  - mk8stest.nuvtest.net
+  - mk8s.nuvtest.net
-  - ekstest.nuvtest.net
+  - eks.nuvtest.net
-  - akstest.nuvtest.net
+  - aks.nuvtest.net
-  - gketest.nuvtest.net
+  - gke.nuvtest.net

 - Registered a domain in AWS (nuvtest.net) and delegated all the subzones.